Wire-Network/wire-cdt/docs/migrating-from-antelope.md

 `table_id`.

 Code that called those intrinsics directly must be rewritten.
-Code that used `multi_index` — which is nearly all of it — carries over with one mechanical exception, below.
+Code that used `multi_index` — which is nearly all of it — keeps its table declarations.
+What needs editing is the iterator sweep and the query shapes below.

 ### `multi_index` still works